Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 The threat of carbon monoxide poisoning

 There is also a danger of carbon monoxide poisoning.
 The exhaust gases from the stove should go up the chimney.
 But, fumes can sometimes backup and even flow in the opposite direction.
-They could come out of the vents at the front of the stove and enter the tent interior.
-This can sometimes happen if there is a strong wind blowing towards the output of the chimney.
+For example, they could come out of the vents at the front of the stove and enter the tent interior, which can sometimes happen if there is a strong wind blowing towards the output of the chimney.

 Carbon monoxide is odorless and colorless.
-With a wood-burning stove, it will also produce a good amount of smoke.
-So if you have a fire burning overnight, then you should always have someone on duty to watch it.
+A wood-burning stove will also produce a good amount of smoke.
+So if you have a fire burning overnight, you should always have someone on duty to watch it.
 They will be able to detect smoke as soon as it enters the tent.